 Public visitors are invited into the plant through a landscaped park, via an entrance bridge that rises between the stacks to an entrance lobby and visitor centre overlooking the plant machinery.
-An internal circular path and walkway circle the plant explaining each process, before leading up to a 1.5 km panoramic public walkway on the roof overlooking the surrounding landscape and back towards the city.
+An internal circular path circles the plant, explaining each process, before leading up to a 1.5 km panoramic public walkway on the roof overlooking the surrounding landscape and back towards the city.

-The roof is designed to be covered by up to 44,000 m2 of photovoltaic panels, providing the opportunity for the plant to not only provide a cleaner way to deal with the city's waste but also contribute to the renewable energy provision for the city.
+The roof is designed to be covered by up to 44,000 m2 of photovoltaic panels, enabling the plant to provide a cleaner way to deal with Shenzhen's waste and contribute to its renewable energy provision.

-The plant is intended to showcase the Waste to Energy production as an important technical process that is geared to deal with both the issues of growing waste, but also the issue of finding new more environmentally friendly ways of generating electricity.
-At the same time, visitors can become informed on the challenge of the growing waste we produce every day and be educated on initiatives on how we can reduce our own amount of daily waste.
+The plant is intended to showcase the waste-to-energy production as an important technical process that is geared to deal with both the issues of growing waste, but also the issue of finding new, more environmentally friendly ways of generating electricity.
+At the same time, visitors can become informed on the challenges of the growing waste produced daily and be educated on initiatives on how to reduce their daily waste.

 Schmidt Hammer Lassen has built a reputation for bringing a strong Scandinavian design approach to large complex public projects in China.
-Detailed design work began in 2016, and the plant is scheduled to go live in 2020.
+Detailed design work began in 2016, and the plant is be completed in 2022.